yutakahirano/fetch-with-streams/streaming-upload.md

 With this feature,

- - Web developer can upload unbounded data to the server.
+ - Web developers can upload unbounded data to the server.
 This can't be done with blobs, because the size (and the contents) of a blob needs to be set before starting sending it.
  - Web developers can implement streaming processing easily.
 Let's assume we have